mountainMath/doodles/content/posts/2022-05-11-children-are-good-actually/index.markdown

   - cancensus
   - cansim
 tags: []
 description: "Cities are changing, how do we know if we are headed in the right direction?
-Looking at the change in children gives us a simple uncontrovercial metric to assess that, most people can agree that children are good for cities."
+Looking at the change in children gives us a simple uncontroversial metric to assess that, most people can agree that children are good for cities."
 featured: ''
 images: ["https://doodles.mountainmath.ca/blog/2022/05/11/children-are-good-actually/index_files/figure-html/children_change-1.png"]
 featuredalt: ""